East Northamptonshire: Geography

 There were six towns in the district.
 Rushden was by far the largest with a population of 29,272.
 It is situated in the very south of the district and forms a single urban area with the neighbouring town of Higham Ferrers which has a population of 7,145.
 The second largest town in the district was Raunds, population 8,641 followed closely by Irthlingborough, population 8,535.
 The smallest town in the district was Thrapston where the HQ of the East Northamptonshire council was located.
-Oundle is a historical market town with many ancient buildings, including St Peter's parish church with the tallest spire in the county and a large Public School.
-Higham Ferrers, which is part of Rushden's urban area, was the birthplace for Henry Chichele and chichele college.
-Irthlingborough was home to Rushden & Diamonds Football Club before it went into liquidation.
+Oundle is a historical market town with many ancient buildings, including St Peter's parish church with the tallest spire in the county and a large public school.
+Higham Ferrers, which is part of Rushden's urban area, was the birthplace for Henry Chichele and home of Chichele College.
+Irthlingborough was home to Rushden & Diamonds Football Club before its liquidation.

 There were no railway stations in East Northamptonshire.
 There is one College in East Northamptonshire.

-Election results

-2019 no election in any of the Northamptonshire districts, following a budgetary overspending crisis and subsequent plans to merge East Northamptonshire local authority with three other districts/boroughs to form a unitary authority of North Northamptonshire.
-In the meantime, councillors terms of office were extended at least up to 2020.